joojie1212/PeTar/README.md

 ```
 Here, _input.par_ stores the previous parameter choices used in a simulation, automatically generated from the prior simulation.

 It is possible to modify the options for resumed simulations in two ways.
-Users can either directly modify _input.par_ to adjust parameters before resuming or specify new parameters in `[options]` within the `petar` command mentioned earlier.
+Users can either directly modify _input.par_ to adjust parameters before resuming or specify new parameters in `[options]` within the `petar` command mentioned earlier (for `-r`, `--r-ratio`, and `--r-bin`, always specify in `[options]`).
 It is crucial to place `[options]` after `-p input.par` to prevent them from being overwritten by the parameters stored in _input.par_.
 For instance, to update the end time of the simulation to 10 after resuming simulations from the snapshot file `data.5`, use the following command:
 ```shell
 petar -p input.par -t 10 data.5
 ```